qmeng222/Understand-Node/BigWordAlert.md

 - IIFE: Immediately Invoked Function Expressions
 - scope: where in code you have access to a particular variable or function.
 - JSON: JavaSCript object notation (string)
+- revealing module pattern: exposing only properties/methods you want via an returned object (to protect code within modules)